Heavy Combat Scenarios

 Shorthand Description : T R J C S

-1.@ Start of battle -> Ramps can be used and Blackwidow's Breech is open.
+@ Start of battle -> Ramps can be used and Black Widow’s Breach is open.

-Attackers may force the gates open early by 3 strikes from a large siege rock or by four strikes from a battering ram.
+Attackers may force the gates open early by three (3) strikes from a large siege rock or by four (4) strikes from a battering ram.

-Attackers may attempt to enter through any of the four entry ways (Main, Alexandria, Black Widow, and New Gate) or through the crenelations via the use of ramps after that weakness has come into play
+Attackers may attempt to enter through any of the four entry ways (Main, Alexandria, Black Widow, and New Gate) or through the crenellations via the use of ramps after that weakness has come into play.

 Ramps are governed by the following rules:

-2. 2 people to spot once the ramp is in place (spotters can be dead~spotters are safe form being killed but they cannot use spotting as an avenue to attack)
+2 people to spot once the ramp is in place.
+Note: Spotters can be dead.
+Spotters are safe from being killed but they cannot use spotting as an avenue to attack.

-3. Once in place the ramp cannot be moved
+Once in place, the ramp cannot be moved

-4. A ramp cannot be placed in the crenelation in a defensive fashion.
+A ramp cannot be placed in the crenellation in a defensive fashion.

-6. Archers can *not* shoot from the ramps.
+Archers are not allowed to shoot from the ramps.

-7. Armored combatants can *not* attack while on the ramps.
+Armored combatants are not allowed to attack while on the ramps.

-On the inside of the crenelations, there will be a 3 foot diameter semi-circular landing zone.
+On the inside of the crenellations, there will be a 3-foot-diameter semi-circular landing zone.
 These zones will be marked.
 The zones are governed by the following rules:

-3. A combatant cannot attack from inside the zone, and must leave the zone to attack defenders.
+A combatant cannot attack from inside the zone and must leave the zone to attack defenders.

-- If by some remote chance neither side takes the castle in one hour, the battle will be declared a tie, and the points will be split in half.
+If by some remote chance neither side takes the castle in 40 minutes the battle will be declared a tie, and the point will be split in half.